JacksonChen666/JacksonChen666/README.md

 - I've learnt other languages on my own like Java, JS, HTML, etc.

+- I can get fustrated easily if you don't understand, but that's not your problem.

 That is all for this profile.
 If you think there's any ideas I can do, you may suggest it to me.

 ![JacksonChen666's github stats](https://github-readme-stats.vercel.app/api?username=JacksonChen666&theme=dark&show_icons=true)